Unraveling Responsiveness of Chained BFT Consensus with Network Delay: Theoretical Results

 \figref{fig:compareCHS} illustrates the commitment rate of \CHS under different attack strategies.
 Both the simple attack strategy and our proposed strategy result in a significant reduction in \metricTwo compared to scenarios without attacks.
 Notably, the impact becomes more pronounced as $\alpha$ increases.
 For instance, when $\alpha = 0.3$, \metricTwo under the simple attack strategy and our strategy drops to $12\%$ and $10\%$, respectively, of the commitment rate without attacks.

-Our strategy consistently outperforms the simple attack approach by guiding the adversary to take optimal actions in specific scenarios, particularly in corner cases.
-For example, when an adversarial node is elected as the leader, and no three-consecutive block structure exists, the adversary can propose a block but selectively send the proposal to a subset of honest nodes.
-This tactic prevents honest nodes from gathering enough votes to form a QC while also avoiding a timeout in the proposal phase.
-Consequently, the adversary resets the number of consecutive blocks while extending the consumed time.
-This sophisticated approach amplifies the attack's impact on \metricTwo by leveraging the protocol's inherent vulnerabilities.
-Since the case shows with small probability, the performance gap between the baseline and our strategy remains moderate.
+\bheading{{Optimal adversarial actions.}} {We identify that the most detrimental adversarial impact arises from a strategic combination of actions introduced in Section IV.
+By identifying the optimal timing and targets for these actions, our strategy consistently outperforms the simple attack approach, particularly in corner cases.} For example, when an adversarial node is elected as the leader, and no three-consecutive block structure exists, the adversary can propose a block but selectively send the proposal to a subset of honest nodes. {Unlike a simple \texttt{Silent} attack where all nodes timeout simultaneously at the proposal phase, this tactic forces a subset of nodes to progress into the vote collection stage.
+Since these nodes reset their local timers upon receiving the proposal, they must wait through an additional timeout period when the required QC fails to form.
+This staggered timeout mechanism creates temporary asynchrony among honest nodes, delaying the global transition to the next view.} {We categorize this behavior as the selective release tactic.} This tactic prevents honest nodes from gathering enough votes to form a QC, {thereby maximizing the consumed time and resetting the number of consecutive blocks.} Consequently, the adversary resets the number of consecutive blocks while extending the consumed time.
+This sophisticated approach amplifies the attack's impact on \metricTwo by leveraging the protocol's inherent vulnerabilities. {This discovery represents more than a mere empirical observation; it identifies a formal vulnerability in the chained commit rules and establishes the theoretical lower bound of protocol responsiveness by systematically exploring the worst-case scenario via MDP.} Since the case shows with small probability, the performance gap between the baseline and our strategy remains moderate.
 Nevertheless, the powerful MDP framework enables us to find the optimal strategy for more complex chained BFT protocols, advancing existing attack methods.